-- Mental health records availability.
-All applicants should indicate whether their mental health records are checked, either by the state POC or the FBI, during a NICS check.
+- Disposition available to III.
+All applicants should discuss the percentage of state records with final dispositions/case outcomes linked to arrests and available at the time of a firearm background check.
+Applicants should provide information on efforts to improve reporting and availability at the national level.
+The application should also discuss the extent to which dispositions requested in connection with a NICS inquiry have not been provided within the required time frame and must identify any problems that are delaying instant responses to NICS inquiries and identify proposed solutions to these problems. - NICS Index and mental health record availability.
+All applications should discuss the extent to which the applicant provides information to the FBI's NICS Index.
+Applicants that do not submit information to this file should describe the prohibiting factors and any plans to overcome them.
+Additionally, all applicants should indicate whether mental health records are checked, either by the state POC or the FBI, during a NICS check.
 Where mental health records are accessible, please include the number of records currently available and any plans to improve availability.
 If mental health records are not currently accessible at the time of a background check, please describe factors which limit or prohibit exchange of mental health records. - Protection order files.
 All applicants should indicate whether they submit information for inclusion in the FBI's NCIC Protection Order file.
 Applicants that submit protection orders should indicate the number of active protection orders provided to the FBI.
 Applicants that do not submit protection orders should describe the prohibiting factors and any plans to overcome them. - Sex offender registry.
-All applicants should discuss the extent to which the applicant provides information to the FBI's NCIC Convicted Sexual Offender Registry file, including the current number of records available through NCIC. - NICS Index.
-All applications should discuss the extent to which the applicant provides information to the FBI's NICS Index.
-Applicants that do not submit information to this file should describe the prohibiting factors and any plans to overcome them. - NICS inquiries.
-The application must also discuss the extent to which dispositions requested in connection with a NICS inquiry have not been provided within the required time frame and must identify any problems that are delaying instant responses to NICS inquiries and identify proposed solutions to these problems.
-Particular attention should be directed at needs of courts in connection with capture of disposition data.
+All applicants should discuss the extent to which the applicant provides information to the FBI's NCIC Convicted Sexual Offender Registry file, including the current number of records available through NCIC.